Awni00/abstract_transformer/icml/oPuj.md

 To illustrate this, we provide an example of a visualization of the learned relations on an image of a truck at [Layer 0](https://postimg.cc/PNC0fdLX) and [Layer 4](https://postimg.cc/gXQSL6wY).
 The patch labeled "source" represents the reference token, and the value annotations indicate sigmoid-normalized relation activations $r_{ij}[\ell]$.
 The relation activations appear to be high for object parts that are visually similar, especially at earlier layers.

-We will add this to the paper.
+We will include a discussion of these findings in the revised paper.

 ---